darka/darka-blog-src/content/posts/generating-png-in-python.md

     return ret
 {{< /highlight >}}

-A more sophisticated implementation could perform different filtering for every scanline, based on the contents of the scanline.
+> __Note:__ A more sophisticated implementation could perform different filtering for every scanline, based on the contents of the scanline.
 This is why every row starts with its own filter type.

 The PNG format also requires us to compress the data using the zlib compression method.
 Here we will again use the Python